Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 • Passport: Copy of the passport profile page.

-• Personal Statement: Statement that specifies the reasons for applying for the visa, the period intended to reside in Portugal, and the place of accommodation.
+• Personal Statement: Statement that specifies the reasons for applying for the D7 visa, the period intended to reside in Portugal, and the place of accommodation.

 • Proof of Means of Subsistence: Proof of income that allows residence in Portugal for at least 1 year.
+You must transfer this amount to a Portuguese bank account.

 • Proof of Accommodation: Corresponds to the purchase or rental of a property in Portugal.
 In some cases, an invitation letter signed by a resident of Portugal is enough.